EVER WONDERED ABOUT GOD

 Acts as a stimulus to bring us back to God.

-We are all under God’s wrath and are suffering because man’s choice of sin.
+We are all under God’s wrath and are suffering because of man’s choice of sin.
 Christ suffered on our behalf to give us hope and turn God’s wrath away and protect us from eternal suffering.

 Man’s sin makes him unacceptable to a perfectly holy God.
 But the God Who is love made a covenant with man to bless him if he lives a life of obedience.
 But no one is without sin (I John 1:8 ‘If we claim to be without sin, we deceive ourselves and the truth is not in us’) and we stay under His wrath.
 He sent His Son to die on our behalf for the wickedness of our hearts and set us free from the eternal wrath of God.
-The world, however, is still wicked and under God’s wrath but those who have come to Him have a better understanding of this suffering and can therefore, in their relationship with God, process it and live through it with hope, understanding and absolute trust.
+The world, however, is still wicked and under God’s wrath but those who have come to Him have a better understanding of this suffering and can, therefore, in their relationship with God, process it and live through it with hope, understanding and absolute trust.

 John 16:33 'Here on earth you will have many trials and sorrows.
 But take heart, because I (Christ) have overcome the world.'

 God created the universe and humans on earth with a purpose; for Him to love us and for us to love Him.
 Love, the ultimate purpose for creation.
 God gave us a free will to choose.
 Love can only be true if it is freely chosen.
 He totally respects our free will.
 He created us to freely chose to love Him.
 Not to choose God's love is to reject Him, to reject what is perfect goodness.
 What is not good is evil.
 Evil lies at the root of suffering, the natural consequence of evil.
-He, however, is in our suffering, and gives profound meaning to suffering and a way to find the God that created us for love, a love hard to describe to anyone who has not experienced it.
+He, however, is in our suffering and gives profound meaning to suffering and a way to find the God that created us for love, a love hard to describe to anyone who has not experienced it.
 But a love that will delight the human heart into eternity.

 Where there has been pain, there have been people who have sought after Him, where there has been excessive prosperity, there have been those who clenched their fists at Him.